Offices worldwide

 Language and culture

 English is the official language, reflecting the country’s colonial past under British rule.
-However, Creole, which incorporates elements of African, European, and indigenous Caribbean languages, is also commonly spoken informally among locals.
+However, Creole is also commonly spoken informally among locals.

 Saint Kitts and Nevis's culture is deeply influenced by its African heritage, which is evident in its music, dance, and cuisine.
 The most famous cultural event is the Carnival, held annually in December and January.
 It features colourful parades, masquerade bands, and lively street parties.